-Credit points: 6 Session: Semester 2 Assessment: discussion paper and learning journal and presentation and essay Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 2 Assessment: discussion paper, case study and presentation (100%) Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus

 The focus of this unit of study is to extend students' ability to engage in advanced mental health nursing practice in several ways.
 Firstly, this includes viewing the lived experience of mental illness from the perspective of the consumer and family/carers.
 Secondly, through examining the theoretical approaches and philosophical underpinnings of models of mental health care; emphasizing mental health promotion and prevention, early intervention, building strengths, enhancing resilience, working collaboratively, and rehabilitation and recovery.
 Specific international, national, and state policies and plans will be appraised to facilitate understanding of the broader impact that socio-political issues have on the provision and delivery of mental health care.